-This year I will be planting a large salad garden, and I thought it would be fun to grow my lettuce and other greens in pallets to change things up a bit in the backyard.
+This year I will be planting a large salad garden and I thought it would be fun to grow my lettuce and other greens in wood pallets to change things up a bit in the backyard.

-All you really need to do a little pallet gardening is a wood pallet, some good soil and a few seeds.
+All you really need to do a little pallet gardening is a wood pallet, some good soil, and a few seeds.
 Using a wood pallet to start a garden can be a great space saver, plus as a bonus, there is no soil to til or weed.
-This is exactly the kind of project young children would love, especially if they could have their own wood pallet.
+This is exactly the kind of project young children would love, especially if they could have their own wood pallet to work with.

 What to look for in a wood pallet: